Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 I go in and out on Bob Dylan.

-What brand of Christianity is?
-The Bob Dylan Christian, yeah, yeah, yeah.
-There's like a.
+What brand of Christianity?
+The Bob Dylan Christian.
+Yeah, yeah, yeah.

 If you make a golden calf, like, I'm going to kill all of you.
 He's like very insecure.